rohithegde/rohithegde.github.com/_posts/2022-12-26-certification-plan.md

 ---

 Do certifications matter ?
 Should I be happy with that one cert ?
 Does it make sense to go for ALL the AWS/Azure/GCP certs ?
 Which certs should I go for ?
+I started my certification journey couple of years ago - quite late in my career.
+I also followed the top certified folks on LinkedIn to see if I could learn from their stengths as also mistakes.
-I started my certification journey couple of years ago.
-Based on my experience, I am trying to help you create a sensible certification plan which works.
+Based on my experience, I am trying to create a sensible certification plan which works for you.
 You can read about my certification journey [here]({{ site.url }}/#certification).
 <!-- TOC -->